99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/d5a35a98-dbf1-4cac-a847-e70c3bfcb9bb">

 - Reading Data:
-  - GetItem: read based on Primary Key (hash / hash + range), eventually consistent (default) / strongly, ProjectionExpression to read only certain attributes
+  - GetItem: read based on Primary Key (hash / hash + range), eventually consistent (default) / strongly,
+  - ProjectionExpression to read only certain attributes
   - Query: Based on Partition key value (required) , and optional sort key values (=,<,> ec...), FilterExpression additional filtering after query for non-key attributes
   - Scan: get the entire table and filter out on your application (inefficient). supports parallel scans for faster results.
-    To minimize the impact of the scan on the provisioned throughput Set a smaller page size for the scan
+    To minimize the impact of the scan:
+    - on the provisioned throughput Set a smaller page size for the scan
+    - Optimize the table to use query instead of scans for big tables.

 - Deleting Data:
   - Delete an individual item